h-hsoon/ADL1_NewsPaper/Reqirments_specification.md

  ##  Functional Requirements
  Login button - by clicking this button the web sit will take you to your page.

  Search button - this function will work to find the available course that the user searched for.

+ Sign up button - this function will take the user to the signup page.
+About button - this function will take the user to the about page.